sirixdb/sirixdb.github.io/xquery-api.md

 }
 ```

-In this case the resource is simply added to the `mycol.jn` database as `mydoc.jn`.
+In this case the resource is added to the `mycol.jn` database as `mydoc.jn`.

-You can open the stored resources again, either via a jn:collection(...) function to retrieve all resources in a database:
+We can open the stored resources again, either via a jn:collection(...) function to retrieve all resources in a database:

 ```java
 final var ctx = SirixQueryContext.createWithNodeStore(store);